-The College of Pharmacy (COP) Student Handbook is prepared for use by students enrolled in the Doctor of Pharmacy program at MBKU.
+The COP Student Handbook is prepared for use by students enrolled in the Doctor of Pharmacy program at MBKU.
 It is a resource for information relating to the organization of the COP and specifics related to the program.
 While this handbook is not itself a contract and is subject to change, the student pharmacist is expected to review and follow all College policies and procedures as described in detail in the COP Student Handbook.

+Accreditation Status

-Accreditation Status Institutional Accreditation
+Institutional Accreditation

-MBKU is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), a regional accreditation body recognized by the U.S. Department of Education located at:
+MBKU is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), a regional accreditation body recognized by the U.S. Department of Education and the Council on Higher Education Accreditation.
+WSCUC is located at: